korupso/OVinder/documents/scrum-questions.md

 **What hinders my progress?**
 I did not have a lot of time today, since I had to go to an appointment with Pete.

+---
+## 22.07.2020
+**What did I do today?**
+I wrote a lot of documentation this morning, but I hope it's done well now.
+I made the rendering of the markers dynamic, which really helps to improve the overall performance of the app.

+**What will I do tomorrow?**
+I'll try to add info to the markers, since there is some provided by the dataset.
+This may as well take the whole day, but I'll work some more on the performance, if there is time left.

+**What hinders my progress?**
+It's going smoother than ever.
+A lot of progress today, since I did not encount any errors.